Skip to content

 Two of the most effective stretches for sciatica are the knee-to-chest and piriformis stretches.
 The knee-to-chest stretch is great for gently releasing lower back tension.
 Lie on your back with knees bent and feet flat.
 Slowly bring one knee toward your chest, holding it for 20 to 30 seconds.
 The piriformis stretch targets a small muscle in your glutes that can press on the sciatic nerve.
 While on your back, cross one ankle over the opposite knee and gently pull the bottom thigh toward you.
 These simple movements can significantly relieve tension in the lower back and hips.

-Incorporate Gentle Yoga and Walking
+Add Gentle Yoga and Walking to Your Routine

 While initial rest is important, staying immobile for too long can make sciatica worse.
 Gentle movement encourages blood flow and prevents stiffness.
 Incorporating a bit of gentle yoga can improve your posture and reduce tension in your back and hips.
 Poses like Child’s Pose, Pigeon Pose, and a simple Cat-Cow flow are wonderful for creating space and easing pressure.
 Walking is another excellent, low-impact option.
 Even a short, slow walk can help.
 The goal is to keep your body moving without aggravating the nerve.
 Listen to your body and find a pace that feels supportive.